MiiNK1Y/bookies/README.md

 - [ ] 4.
 The "Bookies.json" file, formatted for the entire tree-structure.
   - [ ] 4.1 Ability to extract the Bookies.json file.
     - [ ] 4.1.1 Ability to edit the Bookies.json file directly to update the tree-structure.
 - [ ] 5.
+Drag-and-drop multiple items.
+  - [ ] 5.1 Select collection of neighboring indices with shift-click.
+  - [ ] 5.2 Select items far apart (non-neighbor indices) with control-click.

+- [ ] 6.
 Ability to drag-and-drop URLs into Bookies to add bookmark.
-  - [ ] 5.1 Prompt to add / edit: Title, URL, Tags.
+  - [ ] 6.1 Prompt to add / edit: Title, URL, Tags.
-    - [ ] 5.1.1 Fall-back to defaults if the prompt is skipped.
+    - [ ] 6.1.1 Fall-back to defaults if the prompt is skipped.

-- [ ] 6.
+- [ ] 7.
 Folder-tree separator, to separate the items in the tree.
-- [ ] 7.
+- [ ] 8.
 The "Main" browser view that views the data of the items in the selected folder, falls back to the root of the hierarchy.
-- [ ] 8.
+- [ ] 9.
 The "Edit Bookmark" window to edit selected item.

 ---
 # Features -